 Either way children are learning and excited about learning!

 By allowing children to choose their daily activities they are guiding their own learning when you homeschool.
 The choice boards also allow teachers a variety of ideas to use for distant learning.

 Teachers can pick and choose which activities fit their class and learning goals.

 On days where there may not be as much time, math and language are always a good area to focus!
 Happy learning!

 To download the FREE choice board, enter your email address and subscribe to my blog.
-(Enter your email address in the top right hand box on a computer, and the very bottom on a mobile).
+Click on the “Subscribe Today” image below.

 You will have access to my library where various FREE resources are available.
 Check my library frequently – I’m always adding new things.